LennartBra/NN-and-CNN-from-Scratch/README.md

 After the installation of the virtual environment you can download, open and execute the scripts.
 Tensorflow and Sklearn were used to get datasets and compare results to the own implementation.

 ## Getting started with the project
 This section gives you information on the structure of the project and how to get started with it.
-You can also find an UML-diagram of the project and and the most important functions to work with the proejct.
+You can also find an conceptual UML-diagram of the project and and the most important functions to work with the proejct.

 ### Project Structure
 The projects consists of three different scripts and down below you can find short descriptions of the scripts